goFrendiAsgard/chimera-cms-total-kanban/README.md

-# Cosmos
+# Total-kanban

 `Trello + Wordpress + Everything Else`

-Cosmos is project-management + publishing platform for your Chimera-CMS
+Total-kanban is project-management + publishing platform for your Chimera-CMS

 # Getting Started